-With Salus, all Plant information is stored in a single database (complete with file attachements), ensuring that the latest information is used for analysis while still maintaining records of previous installations.
+With Salus, all Plant information is stored in a single database (complete with file attachments), ensuring that the latest information is used for analysis while still maintaining records of previous installations.
 Each completed report, as well as each piece of information that is used to generate it, is instantly available for reference purposes via the Data Insights tools.
 Organization and accessibility of this information can potentially save a significant amount of time and money.

-Salus complies with all relevant codes and standards, and has built-in calculation methods to ensure a consistent analysis.
+Salus complies with all relevant codes and standards and has built-in calculation methods to ensure a consistent analysis.